winton/typectl/README.md

 ## Summary

 **Typectl** is a control flow library for executing and connecting independent functions.
-The API is designed to scale: there is no async/await and execution order is automatically optimized.
+The API is designed to scale; there is no need for `await` and execution order remains optimal as functions are added.

 The "killer feature" of typectl is `wrap`.
 Wrapping a function allows it to optionally receive the typed promise version of each argument.
 Wrapped functions do not execute until their arguments resolve and always return a typed promise.